Sinacs/Joplin.Plugin.ReMoods.Theme/README.md

   background-color: var(--code-mirror-bg-color) !important;
 }
 ```
-5. Quit and restart Joplin to apply the updates.
+5. Quit and restart Joplin to apply all the the above updates!

+🎉🎉🎉 WOW!
+Congratulations!
+You made it! 🚀🛸🪐

 [:arrow_up:Back](#table-of-contents)

 # Theme Mode

 **Day Mode:** Perfect for working under sunlight and white light environments.
 Using high contrast colors and white background.